-A set of dropdown menus and checkboxes listed in the Additional inputs and options section of the Main Input & Output worksheet allows the user to override the default refinery configuration and specify enabled process units, the source of the natural gas consumed in the refinery, the electricity source, the allocation method, allocated products, the heating value, and the global warming potential of GHG emissions used in the model.
+A set of dropdown menus and checkboxes listed in the Additional inputs and options section of the Main Input & Output worksheet allows the user to override the default refinery configuration and specify enabled process units, the source of the natural gas consumed in the refinery, the electricity source, the allocation method, allocated products, the heating value calculation basis, and the global warming potential of GHG emissions used in the model.

-1.6.3 Advanced options
+1.3 Advanced options

-The Expert Inputs worksheet provides the user with two additional tools:
+The Expert Inputs worksheet provides the user with three additional tools:

-- A blank assay to input a custom assay in the PRELIM format; and - A crude blender tool to create a custom assay from existing crude assays.
+- A blank assay to input a custom assay in the PRELIM format; - A crude blender tool to create a custom assay from existing crude assays; and

-The resulting custom assays are then made available in the top dropdown menu of the Main Input & Output worksheet.
+The resulting custom assays from using the two initial tools are made available in the top dropdown menu of the Main Input & Output worksheet.